Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Rename-AzureRmContext.md

 ```

 ### -Force
-Overwrite the given file if it exists
+Rename the context even if the target context already exists

 ```yaml
 Type: SwitchParameter